RNA-FRETools/MASH-FRET/.github/ISSUE_TEMPLATE/question-about-mash-fret.md

 ---
-name: Bug report for MASH-FRET
+name: Question about MASH-FRET
-about: Create a bug report to help us improve MASH-FRET
+about: Ask your question about data analysis with MASH-FRET
-title: MASH-FRET bug report
+title: Question about analysis with MASH-FRET
-labels: bug
+labels: question
 assignees: mca-sh

 ---

-**Describe the bug**
+**Ask your question**
-A clear and concise description of what the bug is.
+A clear description of what your concern is.

 **To Reproduce**
-Steps to reproduce the behavior:
+If applicable, enumerate the steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. See question

-**Error Code**
-Copy and Paste the full error code in Matlabs command history.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+If applicable, a clear description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your concern.

 **Project file(s)**
-If applicable, attatch the `.mash` files concerned by the bug.
+If applicable, attatch the `.mash` files concerned by the question.

 **Desktop (please complete the following information):**
  - OS [e.g. Windows 10]